Lauren Murphy

-Lauren Murphy (born July 27, 1983) is an American former professional mixed martial artist who competed in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
+Lauren Murphy (formerly Taylor, born July 27, 1983) is an American former professional mixed martial artist who competed in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 She also fought for Invicta FC where she is a former Invicta FC Bantamweight Champion.

 Background

 Murphy grew up in a small town in Alaska.
 Her father was killed in a plane crash when she was 11, causing issues that led to drinking, using drugs and dropping out of high school.
 Murphy said about starting martial arts: "I took my son to a Jiu Jitsu class in late 2009, and I took the class with him to encourage him.
 I fell in love with it and started going all the time.
 I began training MMA about 3 months later, and took my first pro fight 3 months after that.
 I did not have any amateur fights."
 She attended nursing school but dropped out to pursue a career in mixed martial arts.